teodutu/operating-systems/content/chapters/compute/lab/content/synchronization.md

 ### Conditions

 Another way we can implement our `apache2` simulator is to use a condition variable.
-This one is probably the most intuitive synchronisation primitive.
+This one is probably the most intuitive synchronization primitive.
 It's a means by which a thread can tell another one: "Hey, wake up, _this_ happened!".
 So it's a way for threads to notify each other.
 For this reason, the main methods associated with conditions are `notify()` and `wait()`.